Web Port alarm settings are set mainly in SYSTEM SETTINGS/ALARMS (see chapter "Basic settings".

 Send alarm via email

-To send an alarm via e-mail, SMTP settings must first be made (see chapter 13.9).
+To send an alarm via e-mail, SMTP settings must first be made (see chapter "Email settings").
 Alarm transmission configuration is done in SYSTEM SETTINGS/ALARMS/ALARM RULES

 Sending via e-mail can be done for Active alarm, Inactive (reverted) alarm and acknowledged alarm.
 Heading and message text can contain dynamic values that are replaced by alarm information.